jfaure/Irie-lang/languageDocumentation.md

 # Top level
+An Irie file is a normal (dependent) record of bindings.
+This means it has a "module signature"; A type for it and therefore all the bindings it defines.

+# Records
 Identifiers may freely mix alphanumerical characters and symbols, they are space (or reserved character) separated Modules are first class dependent records, ie. a list of assignments